-Within one hundred-eighty (180) calendar days of the execution of this Agreement, ANC shall distribute to the SHPO and Concurring Parties a plan outlining an annual inspection of all historic properties (to include contributing resources) within ANC.
-The plan will include, but need not be limited to, a list of historic properties (including contributing resources) at ANC, the method of the annual inspection, and the baseline information for each historic property (including contributing resources) that will be used for the annual inspection to gauge changes.
+A. Within one hundred-eighty (180) calendar days of the execution of this Agreement, ANC shall distribute to the SHPO and Concurring Parties a copy of the annual inspection reports for all historic properties (to include contributing resources) within ANC.
+The records will include, but need not be limited to, a list of historic properties (including contributing resources) at ANC, the method of the annual inspection, and the comparison of baseline and current information for each historic property (including contributing resources) that are used during the annual inspection to gauge changes.
 The results of the annual inspection will be documented for inclusion in the Annual Report (Stipulation X).